MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

 The following walkthrough demonstrates method B in the previous table.

 ## <a name="about-this-walkthrough"></a>About This Walkthrough
-In basic warehouse configurations where your location is set up to require put-away processing but not receive processing, you use the **Inventory Put-away** window to record and post put-away and receipt information for your inbound source documents.
+In basic warehouse configurations where your location is set up to require put-away processing but not receive processing, you use the **Inventory Put-away** page to record and post put-away and receipt information for your inbound source documents.
 The inbound source document can be a purchase order, sales return order, inbound transfer order, or production order with output that is ready to be put away.

 > [!NOTE]
 > Even though the settings are called **Require Pick** and **Require Put-away**, you can still post receipts and shipments directly from the source business documents at locations where you select these check boxes.